PavelOreshkin/react-components-id-generator/README.md

 # react-component-id-generator [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/facebook/react/blob/main/LICENSE)

 This package will help simplify the interaction between the programmer and the automated tester.
-Thanks to it, we can flexibly generate IDs so that the tester can easily locate elements on the web page.
+Thanks to it, we can flexibly generate IDs in **all over the project at once**, so that the tester can easily locate elements on the web page.

 The package works with React components with `.tsx` and `.jsx` extensions.